 Mean score of companies in the Forestry and Logging industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2021, BAUHAUS GmbH & Co.
-KG reported a specific carbon footprint of approximately 262,300 kg CO2e for drinking water and 973,000 kg CO2e for printer paper, although the scope of these emissions is not specified.
-The company has not disclosed any Scope 1, 2, or 3 emissions data, nor has it set any reduction targets or climate pledges.
-The emissions data appears to be cascaded from the parent company, BAUHAUS GmbH & Co.
+KG reported a specific carbon footprint of approximately 262,300 kg CO2e for drinking water and 973,000 kg CO2e for printer paper, although no detailed Scope 1, 2, or 3 emissions data was disclosed.
+The emissions data is cascaded from the parent company, BAUHAUS GmbH & Co.
 KG, indicating a corporate family relationship.
-Despite the lack of specific reduction initiatives or targets, the company is part of a broader industry context that increasingly prioritises sustainability and carbon footprint reduction.
-As of now, BAUHAUS GmbH & Co.
-KG has not publicly committed to any specific climate initiatives or reduction targets, reflecting a potential area for future development in their environmental strategy.
+Despite the lack of specific reduction targets or climate pledges, BAUHAUS is part of a broader industry context that increasingly prioritises sustainability and carbon reduction.
+The company has not yet established any formal science-based targets (SBTi) or documented reduction initiatives.
+As a current subsidiary, BAUHAUS GmbH & Co.
+KG is expected to align with the climate commitments of its parent organisation, which may influence future emissions strategies and sustainability efforts.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.